Anabolic Steroid Abuse (cont.)

 The complications of anabolic steroid abuse are a result of excess testosterone affecting almost all the organ systems in the body.
 Some of the effects are reversible and decrease when the drug abuse stops while others are permanent and irreversible.

-In females, steroids will lead to masculinization with loss of body fat and breast size, swelling of the clitoris, deepening of the voice, and the development of facial and body hair.
+In females, anabolic steroid abuse can lead to masculinization with loss of body fat and breast size, swelling of the clitoris (which may be permanent and not resolve, even when the use of steroids is stopped), deepening of the voice, and the development of facial and body hair.

+Acne is often present.
+Acne conglobata is a particularly severe form of acne that can develop during steroid abuse or even after the drug has been discontinued.
 Infections are a common side effect of steroid abuse because of needle sharing and unsanitary techniques used when injecting the drugs into the skin.
-These are similar risks to IV drug abusers with increase potential to acquire blood-borne infections such as hepatitis and HIV/AIDS.
+These are similar risks to IV drug abusers with increased potential to acquire blood-borne infections such as hepatitis and HIV/AIDS.
 Skin abscesses may occur at injection sites and may spread to other organs of the body.
 Endocarditis or an infection of the heart valves is not uncommon.

-Psychiatric and psychologic complications include manic behavior and psychosis including hallucinations and delusions.
-Aggressive behavior is common and is often known as "roid rage"
+Psychiatric and psychological complications include manic behavior and psychosis, including hallucinations and delusions.
+Aggressive behavior is common and is often known as "roid rage."

-Because the muscle growth can occur quickly, it can cause stress on the tendons that attach the muscle to bone and anabolic steroid abusers are at risk for tendon rupture.
+Because the muscle growth can occur quickly, it can cause stress on the tendons that attach the muscle to bone and those who abuse anabolic steroids are at risk for tendon rupture.

 Find out what women really need.